-May 17 - May 21 Late registration

-July 5 Independence Day Holiday

-July 6 Payment due date.
-Contact Bursar's Office for all Payment Plan due date information.
+July 5 Payment due date.
+First installment is also due for payment plan students.

-July 7 First day of classes
+July 6 First day of classes

-July 9 Last day to add a course
+July 8 Last day to add a course

-July 16 Last day to drop a course or withdraw without a "W"
+July 8 Last day to drop a course or withdraw without a "W"

-July 23 Last day to drop a course or withdraw with a "W"
+July 22 Last day to drop a course or withdraw with a "W"

-August 10 Last day of classes for Summer II
+August 9 Last day of classes for Summer II

-August 11 Final Examinations
+August 10 Final Examinations

-August 12 Last day to submit final grades
+August 11 Last day to submit final grades

-August 13 Official close of the semester
+August 12 Official close of the semester

+SUMMER III 2022 May 25 - August 12

-SUMMER III 2021 12 Week Session May 26 - August 13
+12 Week Session Way 25 - August 12

-April 19 - May 16 Summer III Registration
+April 19 - May 15 Summer III Registration

-May 17 - May 21 Late registration
+May 16 - May 24 Late registration

-May 25 Payment due date.
-Contact Bursar's Office for all Payment Plan due date information.
+May 24 Payment due date.
+First installment is also due for payment plan students.

-May 26 First day of classes
+May 25 First day of classes

-16. 20 T 1 11

-May 28 Last day to add a course
+May 27 Last day to add a course

-May 28 May 31 Memorial Day Holiday
+May 30 Memorial Day Holiday

-•
+June 8 Last day to drop a course or withdraw without a "W"

+July 1 Last day to drop a course or withdraw with a "W"

-May 31 Memorial Day Holiday
+July 4 Independence Day Holiday

-August 10 Last day of classes for Summer III
+August 9 Last day of classes for Summer III

-August 11 - August 12 Final Examinations
+August 10 - August 11 Final Examinations

-August 13 Last day to submit final grades

-August 13 Official close of the semester
+August 12 Last day to submit final grades August 12 Official close of the semester

-Late registration fee does not apply to new students
+\\Late registration fee does not apply to new students

-Graduation applications submitted after the deadline will incur a late fee.
+\ Graduation applications submitted after the deadline will incur a late fee, and students may not be able to participate in the commencement ceremony, if applicable

-2020-2021 Academic Calendar - GRADUATE
+2021-2022 Academic Calendar - GRADUATE